Information for current students

 As the University moves to teaching online you may be able to continue with your studies remotely.
 If not the Student Hub can discuss your options.

-If you are unable to travel home, we will continue to offer you support to remain in York.
-If you need to extend your University accommodation, or if you live off campus and need a University room, please contact the Accommodation team: email@example.com
+We will continue to offer you support to remain in York.
+If you need to extend your University accommodation, or if you live off campus and need a University room, please contact the Accommodation team: firstname.lastname@example.org

 Information for Tier 4 students